CreepyCrawler14/KevinBot/README.md

 xdg-open Kevin_1-2.html

-Or you can just directly download the most recent version of KevinBot
+Or you can just directly download and run the most recent version of KevinBot

-                                                    Contact me
+# Contact me

 For questions, concerns, or complaints, you can contact me via email at KevinBot@tutanota.com.
 I will get back to you as soon as I can.